Sheep Creek (Juneau, Alaska): Geology

 The formations of Gold Creek extend without interruption southeastward to Taku Inlet, but only the two outer divisions—namely, the black slate and the group of green stones and intercalated slate—are cut by Sheep Creek.
 On the ridge between Gold and Sheep creeks, the band of slates with their intrusive dikes of dark diorite is about 6800 ft across and this width is only slightly diminished in the vicinity of the Grindstone Creek divide, 3.5 miles distant.
-The black slates contain dikes of dark diorite (altered gubbro), which follow the general trend of the formation.
+The black slates contain dikes of dark diorite (altered gabbro), which follow the general trend of the formation.
 However, these rocks have not been greatly affected by vein waters.
 On the southeast ridge of Sheep Mountain and extending southeastward for 1.5 miles is a somewhat irregular dike of the Coast Range-type of diorite.
 This rock has been impregnated to a certain extent by sulphides and locally contains stringers of quartz.
 This intrusion cuts a dike of the dark diorite.